kunaldeore2012/image_classification_model/README.md

 ## 📂 Dataset
 The CIFAR-10 dataset contains 60,000 32x32 color images in 10 classes.
 The dataset is preloaded in TensorFlow/Keras.

-#🛠️ Technologies
+##🛠️ Technologies
-Python
+-Python
-TensorFlow/Keras
+-TensorFlow/Keras
-Matplotlib (for plotting)
+-Matplotlib (for plotting)